 The Secondary Education program leads to a Master of Arts in Teaching (MAT) degree in Secondary Education or K-12 Education.
 The purpose of the program is to provide individuals with a bachelor's degree in an area other than education the opportunity to earn a master's degree and an initial teacher license.
-Completion of the Master of Arts in Teaching degree in Secondary Education qualifies students for an Illinois Professional Educator License endorsed for teaching grades 6-12 in science (with a biology, chemistry, or physics designation), English, social science (with a geography or history designation), technology education, or mathematics; or endorsed for teaching grades K-12 in visual arts, music, physical education, physics or Spanish.
-Licensure requires successful completion of the Illinois State Licensure Test of Academic Proficiency (TAP), Content Area, and Assessment of Professional Teaching (APT).
+Completion of the Master of Arts in Teaching degree in Secondary Education qualifies students for an Illinois Professional Educator License endorsed for teaching grades 6-12 in science (with a biology, chemistry, or physics designation), English, social science (with a history designation), or mathematics; or endorsed for teaching grades K-12 in visual arts, music, physical education, physics or Spanish.
+Licensure requires successful completion of the Illinois State Licensure Test of Academic Proficiency (TAP), Content Area, and the edTPA portfolio.